-Like any dental issue, the best way to protect your smile from cavities is to prevent them from forming.
-With great hygiene, regular dental care, and close attention to everyday threats to your teeth, you can usually do so easily.
+Like any dental issue, the best way to protect your smile from a dental cavity is to prevent it from forming.
+With great hygiene, regular dental care, and close attention, you can do so easily.
 The reason why prevention is best is because once a cavity forms, it doesn’t stop progressing until you address it.
 The decay that causes it will affect more and more of your tooth structure until the tooth is lost completely.
-Fortunately, there are several different tooth cavity treatments according to what stage it’s in, which means you can still have a chance at preventing more extensive decay.
+Fortunately, there are several different dental cavity treatments according to what stage it’s in, which means you can still have a chance at preventing more extensive decay.

 Filling a mild dental cavity

-When cavities are still in their early to moderate stages, they can typically be filled with a biocompatible material, such as tooth-colored composite resin.
+When a tooth cavity is still in the early to moderate stages, it can typically be filled with a biocompatible material, such as tooth-colored composite resin.
 First, your dentist will clean away the bacteria and any infected tooth structure, then place the custom-tinted resin into the cavity.
 This stops the decay from progressing while restoring the strength and integrity that the tooth has lost.

 Treating infected root canals

-In more severe cases of tooth decay, the cavity in your main tooth’s structure can reach the pulp chamber where the tooth’s nerves and blood vessels are.
+In more severe of dental cavities, the decay in your main tooth’s structure can reach the pulp chamber where the tooth’s nerves and blood vessels are.
 Because a simple filling won’t suffice, your dentist will have to clean the pulp of infected tissues, as well as the root canal that’s connected to it.
 Then, your dentist will seal these structures and the cavity to stop oral bacteria from entering them again.